 In contrast, hardly ever anyone says that now that I have a toddler, even though I believe it would be much more appropriate.
 While Sprout certainly doesn’t lack his challenging moments, I enjoy my time with him so much more now than I did when he was first born.
 Toddlers get a bad rap.

-Here are just a few of the ways in which for me, having a toddler is much more fun and enjoyable than having a newborn:
+Here are just a few of the ways in which for me, I find toddlers better than newborns:

 Him showing affection: Newborns don’t realize they you’re a separate being from them, so they can’t comprehend the idea of giving or receiving affection.
 Wanting mommy to hold them isn’t a choice so much as instinct.
 Now, Sprout is a very affection kid.
 He loves hugging, wrapping his arms around my legs and climbing into my lap.
 He blows kisses with enthusiasm and is learning to kiss people without head butting them.
 When we’re out, he reaches his hand out for me to hold it, a lovely gesture that shows both his love and the fact that our safety lessons are sinking in.